 At Pentalog, all our projects follow Agile best practices and our clients recognize the value that Agile thinking has contributed to their projects and overall offshore experience.

 Read more about the Agile Transformation and its impact on project success.

 5. VISIT YOUR OFFSHORE TEAM

-Spending a few days working with the team, especially in the early stages of an offshore software development project, is important because it gives you a first-person view of how the team will operate.
-It also gives you the chance to help implement the processes you agreed upon at the beginning of the project.
+Spending a few days working with your team, especially in the early stages of an offshore software development project can provide significant insight.
+It will give you a first-hand view of how the team operates and the chance to help implement the processes you agreed upon at the beginning of the project.

 Vietnamese people tend to value passion over pay.
-They enjoy working on challenging projects, that add value to the company they are part of.
-Showing them that your project is important to you by working closely with your offshore team gives them extra motivation to build outstanding products.
+They enjoy working on challenging projects that add value to the company they are a part of.
+Demonstrating how important your project is to you by working closely with your offshore team gives them extra motivation to build outstanding products.

 6. COMMUNICATE EFFECTIVELY

 However, these types of cultural behaviors are not prominent in highly skilled workers, especially if they have experience collaborating with international companies.
 International software companies have developed a corporate environment based on transparency and mutual respect where different cultures can blend in easily.

 Overall, close collaboration and involvement paired with Agile methods will help make an offshore collaboration a success not just in Vietnam but in any country.